Ezward/Esp32CameraRover2/docs/web_client.md

 The first set of telmetry data shows how fast each motor is turning so you can see how the speed control is operating.
 This can help you determine if the calibration values are accurate and/or if the PID values are working well.

-The second set of of telemetry this is available is it the robot pose; the estimated position and heading of the robot.
+The second set of of telemetry that is available is it the robot pose; the estimated position and heading of the robot.
 This allows you to see if the pose estimation is working well; is the estimate showing in the rover's path the same or close to what the rover is actually doing?

 #### Rover Control
 This section provides ways to drive the rover.
 There are 4 control modes that the framework supports for driving the rover.